AppFair/appfair.github.io/index.md

 }
 ```

-The catalog is constructed from the list of all the [forks of the appfair/App.git](https://github.com/appfair/App/network/members) who have passed the `integrate-release` phases and have an [artifact for download](https://github.com/appfair/App/releases) and whose organizations are valid (e.g., have a valid app name and have issues & discussions enabled).
+The catalog is constructed from the list of all the [forks of the appfair/App.git](https://github.com/appfair/App/network/members) who have passed the `integrate-release` phases and have an [artifact for download](https://github.com/appfair/App/releases) and whose organizations are valid (e.g., have a valid app name and have issues and discussions enabled).
 The catalog creation is completely automatic.

 Note that the same app will appear twice if it targets multiple operating systems with different binary artifact formats (e.g., `.zip` and `.ipa`).